appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/post-message.md

 2. In the button's **onClick** event property, select **Post message**.
 Set the **Message** to `{{ Input1.text }}` and **Target iframe** to `Iframe1`.
 3. On the canvas, enter your piece of data into the input widget, and click the button widget.
 The iframe has now received the message you sent.

-:::note
-If you want to try this but you need a page to receive your message, set up your iframe with this HTML string in its **srcDoc** property:
+If you want to try this but you need a sample page to receive your message, set up your iframe with this HTML string in its **srcDoc** property:

 ```html
 <div id="target"></div>